Kus4n4g1777/dev-portfolio/README.md

 ## 💡 Lessons Learned
 - Never trust coordinate math the first time.
-- Android’s Gradle will betray you if you look away for a second.
+- Android's Gradle will betray you if you look away for a second.
 - WebSockets are your best friend — until you forget to handle disconnects.
 - Refresh tokens save demos.
 - Debug logs save sanity.